itav/serializer/README.md

 ```

-and also in revere direction:
+and also in reverse direction:
 ####json --- arrays --- objects

 ```php